 Before delving deeper into which mobile app development protocol you should opt for as a startup or entrepreneur, let’s discuss the difference between native apps and hybrid apps.

 Native apps are usually developed for specific platforms like Android or iOS.
 Most native apps are built using programming languages that are officially supported by the platform of choice.
-For iOS, Swift and Objective-C are the languages used for building apps while for Android, Kotlin, and Java are used extensively.
+For iOS, Swift and Objective-C are the languages used for building apps while Android, Kotlin, and Java are used extensively.

 The developer of native apps needs to write separate codes using different programming languages for each operating system.
 This is essential in order to make the mobile app compatible with iOS and Android.

 However, a hybrid application is known to leverage cross-platform capabilities and make use of one universal code base for multiple platforms.
 This implies that the developer doesn’t have to code in different languages for individual platforms.